-- You cannot claim a deduction for FMD if, in the income year - your taxable income from non-primary production activities is greater than \$65,000 - you become bankrupt, or - you cease to be a primary producer for at least 120 days - the 120-day period does not have to fall entirely in the one income year. - Where a deposit holder dies in the income year, a deduction is not allowable for any deposits they made in that income year. - FMD do not have to be 12-month fixed term deposits but can be held in deposits of any term, provided no part of the amount is withdrawn within 12 months of the date of deposit. - From 1 July 2002, you can withdraw part of a deposit within 12 months of making the deposit without losing the benefit of the tax deduction for the remaining amount.
+- You cannot claim a deduction for FMD if in the income year - your taxable non-primary production income for the financial year exceeds \$65,000 - you become bankrupt during the year, or - before the end of the year you cease to carry on a primary production business for 120 days or more. - Where a deposit holder dies in the income year, a deduction is not allowable for any deposits they made in that income year. - FMDs do not have to be 12-month fixed term deposits but can be held in deposits of any term, provided no part of the amount is repaid within 12 months of the date of deposit. - You can repay part of a deposit within 12 months of making the deposit without losing the benefit of the tax deduction for the remaining amount.
 This residual amount still qualifies for an FMD deduction, provided it remains in the account for at least 12 months and does not fall below \$1,000.
+A deduction is not allowable for the part of the deposit that is repaid.
+Where this affects a deduction you claimed in the prior year, you need to request an amendment of your assessment for that income year.

+FMDs and exceptional circumstances

-A deduction is not allowable for the part of the deposit that is withdrawn.
-Where this affects a deduction you claimed in the prior year, you need to request an amendment of your assessment for that income year. - Certain FMD holders can withdraw deposits early and still retain the tax deduction in the income year in which the deposit was made.
-This concession applies if, at the time of the withdrawal, you operate your primary production business in an area covered by an exceptional circumstances (EC) declaration made by the Minister for Agriculture, Fisheries and Forestry, and the deposit was made when the area was not under an EC declaration.
-To confirm your EC status, you may obtain an EC certificate from the relevant state authority up to three months after the end of the income year in which the withdrawal was made.
+You can repay a deposit early and still retain the tax deduction in the income year in which the deposit was made, if at the time of the repayment:

+- you operate your primary production business in an area covered by an exceptional circumstances (EC) declaration made by the Minister for Agriculture, Fisheries and Forestry, and - the deposit was made when the area was not under an EC declaration.

+To confirm your EC status, you may obtain an EC certificate from the relevant state authority up to three months after the end of the income year in which the repayment was made.
 This is to ensure that primary producers can take advantage of the EC concession before the certificate is issued.
-The amount of the withdrawal is assessable in the income year in which the withdrawal is made, and you cannot claim a deduction for any subsequent deposits made in the same income vear.
+The amount of the repayment is assessable in the income year in which the repayment is made, and you cannot claim a deduction for any subsequent deposits made in the same income year.